Language

 Shaft Couplings

-Shaft couplings connect the rotating output shaft of one machine to the input shaft of another most critically, connecting the turbine output to the generator input.
-They transmit torque while accommodating minor angular, parallel, and axial misalignments that inevitably occur in large rotating machinery.
+Shaft couplings connect the output shaft of one machine to the input shaft of another, most critically the turbine output to the generator input.
+They transmit torque while accommodating the minor angular, parallel, and axial misalignments inevitable in large rotating machinery.
+Special-purpose couplings follow API 671, which targets a minimum five-year service life for flexible-element types.

 Flexible disc couplings: